vintheweirdass/assistbot/README.md

 go run .
 ```
 but its non-blocking tho, beware

 or just exit via ctrl+c

 ## How to add command
-First, you need to make a new file inside `command`, like this
+First, you need to make a new file inside `src/command` and make a new file (e.g. `hi.go`), and write it like this

 ```go
 package command